Super-powered continuous delivery with Git

 Ok, fine.
 But what exactly makes branching so powerful for continuous delivery, anyway?

 We've established that short-lived branches provide a great way for developers to collaborate on a project or feature without stepping on each other’s toes.
-But more importantly for CD, isolating all the work in progress on development branches keeps master and any stable version branches in a clean state so you can ship at will.
+But more importantly for CD, isolating all the work in progress on development branches keeps the main branch and any stable version branches in a clean state so you can ship at will.

 This means running your full battery of automated tests against dev branches so developers have strong signals about the quality of their code, and can make confident decisions about when their changes are ready to be merged up.
 (If you're not rocking the automated tests yet, check out this post from RebelLabs for a playful talking-to and recipes for writing your first unit tests.)